escapeSeq/chi3-labs/apps/handwriting-ai-lab/README.md

 ## Run with Docker Compose

-From the monorepo root (both labs):
+From the monorepo root (all labs):

 ```bash
 docker compose up --build